Oloqq/crocheteer/docs/draft/Formal language for amigurumi patterns.md

 #### Mark and goto
 Operations `mark` and `goto` are used in pairs to mark a working position, and return there later.
 Both operations require an identifier for the position.
-For example, following code closes a piece by working on the back-loop, fastens-off, and the returns to continue working from the front loop.
+For example, following code closes a piece by working on the back-loop, fastens-off, and then returns to continue working from the front loop.

 ```
 ...